bin-cli/bin-cli/README.md

 exec node "$root/server.js"
 ```

 In that case, `$root` will be something like `/path/to/repo/bin/..` - which is valid but a little ugly.
-You may prefer to use this format instead - the code is a little longer, it will resolve to `/path/to/repo` instead:
+You may prefer to use this format instead - the code is a little longer, but it will resolve to `/path/to/repo` instead:

 ```bash
 #!/usr/bin/env bash